 He then worked several different postings in the cities of Larkana, Sukkur, Rohri, Jacobabad and Shikarpur.
 As Ration Inspector he also came into contact with the trading community for the first time.
 In his early thirties he realized that no matter how hard he worked at jobs, he would never make enough to help all the poor around him.
 So he set his sights high.

 He started by opening a small Public Complaint Office where ordinary citizens could bring their problems.
 This helped him become well acquainted with people, their needs and aspirations.
 During the partition of the Indian subcontinent in 1947, he set up a refugee camp in Sukkur’s famous Lucas Park, providing immigrants with food, shelter and clothing.
 Later, a colony for immigrants in Old Sukkur was named “Mangi Colony” in acknowledgement of his contribution.

 Eventually, he got into business, opening factories making wool, silk, hardware, fans and carpets.
-He started the first transport company in Sindh, a bank, and got into ship breaking and commodities’ exports.
-That way, he was able to give jobs to thousands to the poor and needy.
+He started the first transport company in Sindh, a bank, and got into ship-breaking and commodities’ exports.
+That way, he was able to give jobs to thousands of the poor and needy.